 If you receive a direct rollover to an IRA, you must prepare Form 5498.
-If you receive a direct rollover to a qualified plan (including a governmental section 457(b) plan) or tax-sheltered annuity, no report is required.
+If you receive a direct rollover to a qualified plan, section 403(b) plan or a governmental section 457(b) plan, no report is required.

 If part of the distribution is a direct rollover and part is distributed to the recipient, prepare two Forms 1099-R.